rznayeem/tour-trekker-client/README.md

 ## Features

-- This is a website of Travel agency company that helps people to explore the world.
-- Here users'll get beautiful places around the world.
-- User can view details of the spots that they like.
 - User can create accounts with email-password, google or github and they can interact with use.
 - User can add more tourist spots if they like and they can update their spot